 If you have further questions regarding dividends and capital gains distributions and their effect on the price of a fund, please contact your IFA wealth advisor at 888-643-3133.

-This is not to be construed as an offer, solicitation, recommendation, or endorsement of any particular security, product or service.
+This is not to be construed as an offer, solicitation, recommendation, or endorsement of any particular security, product, or service.
 There is no guarantee investment strategies will be successful.
 Investing involves risks, including possible loss of principal.
 Performance may contain both live and back-tested data.
-Data is provided for illustrative purposes only, it does not represent actual performance of any client portfolio or account and it should not be interpreted as an indication of such performance.
-IFA Index Portfolios are recommended based on time horizon and risk tolerance.
-Take the IFA Risk Capacity Survey (www.ifa.com/survey) to determine which portfolio captures the right mix of stock and bond funds best suited to you.
-For more information about Index Fund Advisors, Inc, please review our brochure at https://www.adviserinfo.sec.gov/ or visit www.ifa.com.
+Data is provided for illustrative purposes only and does not represent actual performance of any client portfolio or account.
+Hypothetical examples included do not reflect actual outcomes and should not be interpreted as indicative of future results.
+Mutual funds and ETFs mentioned are used in client portfolios based on alignment with IFA's investment philosophy.
+Prospective investment recommendations are determined based on individual risk tolerance, time horizon, and other factors identified using IFA's Risk Capacity Survey (www.ifa.com/survey).

 About Index Fund Advisors